-Developing strong partnerships with other service providers throughout the community is a key factor in meeting the City's services and programming goals.
-The City's partnership with North Kitsap School District, for instance, is a keyessential to providing active recreation facilities and full utilization of school athletic fields.
-Other ongoing partnerships that enable the City to expand its offerings include those with Western Washington University Poulsbo, Washington State University Kitsap Extension Office, Olympic College, Port of Poulsbo, the Kitsap Audubon Society, Poulsbo Marine Science Center, Kitsap Public Facilities District, Poulsbo Farmer's Market, Poulsbo Garden Club and others.
+Developing strong partnerships with other service providers throughout the community is a key factor in meeting the city's services and programming goals.
+The city's partnership with North Kitsap School District, for instance, is essential to providing active recreation facilities and full utilization of school athletic fields.
+Other ongoing partnerships that enable the city to expand its offerings include those with Western Washington University Poulsbo, Washington State University Kitsap Extension Office, Olympic College, Port of Poulsbo, the Kitsap Audubon Society, Poulsbo Marine Science Center, Kitsap Public Facilities District, Poulsbo Farmer's Market, Poulsbo Garden Club and others.

-The City offers extensive and high-quality recreational opportunities and enrichment programs throughout the year.
-From the Learn and Grow preschoolFrom pre-school courses to-classes to sailing instruction on Liberty Bay, Viking Fest Road Race and Summer Nights on the Bay concerts, to arts and crafts and foreign language classes, the City's varied offerings provide exceptional life-long learning and recreational opportunities for city and county residents.
+The city offers extensive and high-quality recreational opportunities and enrichment programs throughout the year.
+From pre-school courses to sailing instruction on Liberty Bay, Viking Fest Road Race and Summer Nights on the Bay concerts, to arts and crafts and foreign language classes, the city's varied offerings provide exceptional life-long learning and recreational opportunities for city and county residents.

-Continue to offer, and enhance existing, high quality recreation, education and enrichment programs for all ages, interests and abilities.
+Continue to offer, and enhance existing, high-quality recreation, education and enrichment programs for all ages, interests, and abilities.

-Provide a variety of enrichment programs such as arts and crafts, language, music and dance, physical conditioning and special interest classes.
+Provide a variety of enrichment programs such as arts and crafts, language, music and dance, physical conditioning, and special interest classes.
 Provide adult and youth programs, recreational sports for all ages and skill levels, senior activities and excursions, and other activities for a diversity of cultural, age, physical and mental capability, and income groups in the community.

-Share resources with Kitsap County, WWU Poulsbo, Olympic College, Kitsap Regional Library and North Kitsap School District, and other parks and recreation agencies throughout the county to encourage cooperative use of facilities, and develop a combined program guide and website on recreational, educational and park offerings.
+Share resources with Kitsap County, WWU Poulsbo, Olympic College, Kitsap Regional Library and North Kitsap School District, and other parks and recreation agencies throughout the county to encourage cooperative use of facilities, and work toward the develop of a combined program guide and website on recreational, educational and park offerings.